SoftUni-Internal/interactive-content/EN/03-Exception-Handling/05-Summary.md

     }
     ```
 - Best Practices
-    - Using a Catch Block
+    - using a Catch Block
-    - Choosing the right Exception Type
+    - choosing the right Exception Type

 ## In the next lesson, you will learn: